 The knee is a joint that joins the thigh bone (femur) to the top of the shin bone (tibia).
 It is made up of bones,

-, muscles, ligaments, and tendons.
+, and tendons.
 These parts work together to make the legs bend, straighten, and swivel.
 A knee injury can damage one or more parts of the knee.

 What Causes Knee Injuries?

-Kids and teens may injure a knee in a fall or accident.
-Active and athletic kids might have overuse knee injuries.
+Teens may injure a knee in a fall or accident.
+Active and athletic teens might have overuse knee injuries.
 These happen when someone trains too much or makes repetitive motions involving the knee.